rspamd/rspamd.com/doc/quickstart.md

 </div>
 </div>

-Alternatively, you could setup HTTP authentication in nginx itself.
+Alternatively, you could set up HTTP authentication in Nginx itself.

 ## Setup Redis statistics

 From version 1.1, it is also possible to specify Redis as a backend for statistics and caching of learned messages.
 Redis is recommended for clustered configurations as it allows simultaneous learning and checking and, besides, is very fast.
-To setup Redis, you could specify `redis` backend for a classifier (cache is set to the same servers accordingly).
+To set up Redis, you could specify `redis` backend for a classifier (cache is set to the same servers accordingly).

 {% highlight ucl %}
 # /etc/rspamd/local.d/classifier-bayes.conf